Terry Bean: Role in the Democratic Party

 Terry Bean has been a lifelong Democrat and has considerable influence in the party as a member of the Democratic National Committee since at least 2009.
-Among his contributions are his fundraising for Bill Clinton, serving on the DNC's Convention Committee in 2000, serving as a co-chair of Howard Dean's 2004 National Finance Committee, and being the first LGBT member of Barack Obama's National Finance Committee.
+Among his contributions are his fundraising for Bill Clinton, serving on the DNC's Convention Committee in 2000, serving as a co-chair of Howard Dean's 2004 National Finance Committee, and being the first LGBTQ member of Barack Obama's National Finance Committee.
 He was the main fundraiser for Oregon Governor Barbara Roberts' 1990 campaign.

-In 2008, Bean launched the LGBT for Obama campaign website, which served as a fundraising tool and a means of outreach to the LGBT community.
+In 2008, Bean launched the LGBT for Obama campaign website, which served as a fundraising tool and a means of outreach to the LGBTQ community.
 In 2012, Bean raised more than $500,000 for Obama's re-election campaign, and visited the White House at least six times between 2012 and 2014.

 Friendship with Senator Gordon Smith

 Former Oregon Senator Gordon H. Smith, a Republican, was elected in 1996 as a social conservative.
 After the election, Bean, who had campaigned against Smith, had a meeting with the new senator, in which they reached an unexpected understanding.
 Smith, a conservative Mormon, was able to relate to Bean's experience as a member of a marginalized demographic because of his own experiences.
 Referring to his Mormon heritage, Smith said of Bean, "When you grow up as part of a group that has suffered discrimination, it is easier to listen with feeling to the stories of others, like Terry, who have felt the jackboot on the back of their neck.
 For me, empathy is a call to action."

-Smith cited his "unlikely and unexpected" friendship with Bean as a factor in his decision to break with his party and champion several LGBT causes, saying of Bean, "He really played a significant role in opening my heart and opening my mind to the perspective of a gay man in Oregon."
+Smith cited his "unlikely and unexpected" friendship with Bean as a factor in his decision to break with his party and champion several LGBTQ causes, saying of Bean, "He really played a significant role in opening my heart and opening my mind to the perspective of a gay man in Oregon."

 Smith co-sponsored the Employment Non-discrimination Act (ENDA), the Ryan White Care Act, and teamed up with Senator Ted Kennedy to introduce a hate crimes protection bill.
-Smith regularly read incidents of anti-LGBT hate crimes into the congressional record to raise awareness of this issue.
+Smith regularly read incidents of anti-LGBTQ hate crimes into the congressional record to raise awareness of this issue.
 In comments on the Senate floor to mark the successful passage of the Ryan White Care Act, Smith referred to Bean as "...a highly valued advisor on issues affecting the gay and lesbian community in Oregon".
-Smith's support of LGBT rights won him the endorsement of the Human Rights Campaign for his 2002 re-election bid, although Bean did not personally endorse him.
+Smith's support of LGBTQ rights won him the endorsement of the Human Rights Campaign for his 2002 re-election bid, although Bean did not personally endorse him.